gumgum/hiring-web-engineer/weather-application/README.md

 General Web Application - Weather Mapping
 ======================================

 In this exercise you will be creating a two part MVC application.
-One portion which will handle web service data ingestion, and one that will handle reporting tools and query generation.
+One portion which will handle web service data ingestion and one that will handle reporting tools and query generation.

 Create a simple MVC vanilla php application using MySQL as a database that works with the following scenario: